kgupta26/sp-connector-manager/README.md

 curl -X GET -H 'Authorization: open sesame' 'http://localhost:8080/connectors/running' ["replicate-topic","elasticsearch-ksqldb","wikipedia-irc"]
 ```

+Those connectors are spun up by the script we ran to run Confluent.
+The script starts three connectors and that's what we see!

 ### Pause a connector
 Now lets make a connector pause.
 It is important to understand that although the state file is present in this repository ideally it will exist in its own.
 We want to make sure the service, and the state files are decoupled.
 Because this is a POC, I thought it would be easier to deal with one repo.
 After all, one can decide the state file perhaps stays in S3.
 The idea is to make a pull request, and a deploy makes it available wherever we want.
 For now lets work with github only.